swan-of-bodom/pyth-xo/README.md

 Service that monitors Pyth Network price feeds and automatically updates on-chain oracles based on deviation thresholds and heartbeat intervals.

+**NOTE**: This was created as a backup for some price feeds we used at Impermax Finance, specifically for less popular tokens that didn't have Chainlink support.
+The Pyth feeds we used were usually maintained by the teams or paid external services like keeper, gelato, etc. so this served as a backup to ensure prices were always updated.

 ## Installation

 ```bash